Belasco (Marvel Comics): Fictional character biography

 During Illyana's seduction, Belasco also attempts to transform Ka-Zar and Shanna into demons to be parents to a new demonic race.
 He is seemingly defeated when Ka-Zar impales Belasco on his own sword.
 Belasco is next revealed to be the new master of the Cat People.

 Belasco eventually takes control of Limbo once more.
 The cultist "Rev" worships Belasco, mistaking him for Lucifer.
 Belasco seeks to wipe out humanity, using the Rev as a pawn.
 The Rev is defeated and killed by the Punisher.

 Belasco also turns Alpha Flight-ally Witchfire against her team by influencing her demonic side.
 She finally is restored to normal and returns to Beta Flight, Alpha Flight's support group.

-Later, Belasco and the fear-demon D'Spayre contested to corrupt Cable, the son of Madelyne Pryor, who had been the ally of S'ym and N'astirh during "Inferno".
+Later, Belasco and the fear-demon D'Spayre competed to corrupt Cable, the son of Madelyne Pryor, who had been the ally of S'ym and N'astirh during "Inferno".
 Belasco banished D'Spayre and summoned himself, Cable, and Cable's ally Lee Forrester to Limbo, where S'ym threw Belasco out of his way and fought with Cable.
 Cable won, and he and Lee returned to Earth.

 It was eventually revealed that Illyana's best friend Kitty Pryde had received Illyana's Soulsword after Illyana had died; in dying, she had bonded the Soulsword to Kitty's own essence.
 After Kitty's team Excalibur fought off several claimants to the sword, Nightcrawler's girlfriend Amanda Sefton was given the sword.
 She then gave the sword to her mother, Margali Szardos, who was in turn kidnapped by Belasco and brought to Limbo.
 Nightcrawler and Sefton freed her, and Sefton secretly took the sword and adopted the codename Magik for herself.
 Belasco and his allies, the N'Garai demons, fought the X-Men again soon after, but were defeated by the X-Men with the assistance of the new Magik.